ayak0vlev/ISO20022_2013/docs/metamodel/metamodel.md

 - [PDF Format](./images/ISO20022_2013-metamodel-visualisation.pdf)

-## License
+## Licence

-The diagrams in this repository are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The diagrams in this repository are licensed under the [Creative Commons Attribution 4.0 International Licence (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).